AlleninTaipei/Artificial-Intelligence-Study/Stanford Alpaca Study Note.md

 * The **DeepSpeed library** also provides some helpful functions to estimate memory usage.
 **LoRA fine-tunes low-rank slices of the query, key, and value embedding heads.
 This can reduce the total memory footprint from 112GB to about 7x4=28GB.**

+### Conclusion

+Initially, Alpaca was made available through a public demo to disseminate research findings.
+However, due to hosting costs and content filter inadequacies, the demo was disabled after achieving its primary goal of enabling broad academic engagement.

+Alpaca represents a significant step towards accessible and affordable instruction-following models in academia.
+By leveraging existing strong language models and innovative data generation methods, Alpaca demonstrates that high-quality instruction-following models can be developed with relatively low resources, promoting further research and development in this area.

 ---